-with the following dispersion relation Formally, Eq. (\ref{eq:governing_adm_qs}) expresses the eigenvalue problem for the dissipation operator $\Delta-\Ha^2\Delta^{-1}\partial_{zz}^2$, with $\epsilon j\Rv$ as the eigenvalue \citep{pa2003_pf,pa2006_pf}.
+Formally, Eq. (\ref{eq:governing_adm_qs}) expresses the eigenvalue problem for the dissipation operator $\bm\Delta-\Ha^2\bm\Delta^{-1}\partial_{zz}^2$, with $\epsilon j\Rv$ as the eigenvalue \citep{pa2003_pf,pa2006_pf}.
 The corresponding eigenfunctions offer a minimal basis for the representation of MHD flows in the QSMHD approximation \citep{dyp2009_tcfd,pd2010_jfm,kop2015_jcp,pko2015_jfm}.
-In the QSMHD approximation, the Lorentz force acts to diffuse momentum of transversal lengthscale $l_\perp$ along magnetic field over distance $l_z$ in timescale $\tau_{2D}=(\rho/(\sigma B^2))(l_z/l_\perp)^2$.
-Structures of sufficiently large scale for this process to overcome viscous dissipation and inertia become quasi-two dimensional \citep{sommeria_why_1982,klein_potherat_2010,pk2014_jfm,baker_inverse_2018}.
-Sice waves do not propagate in the quasi-static limit comparing solutions from the QSMHD equations to those the propagative low$-\Rm$ equations derived in section \ref{sec:lowrm} provides us with an effective way to detect wave propagation.
+In the QSMHD approximation, the Lorentz force acts to diffuse momentum of transverse lengthscale $l_\perp$ along the magnetic field over distance $l_z$ in time scale $\tau_{2D}=(\rho/(\sigma B^2))(l_z/l_\perp)^2$ \citep{sommeria_why_1982}.
+Structures of sufficiently large scale for this process to overcome viscous dissipation and inertia become quasi-two-dimensional \citep{klein_potherat_2010,pk2014_jfm,baker_inverse_2018}. {Since} waves do not propagate in the quasi-static limit, comparing solutions from the QSMHD equations with {those of the} propagative low$-\Rm$ equations derived in $\S$ \ref{sec:lowrm} provides us with an effective way to detect wave propagation.